 Depending on the age/size of the children, it may be possible for 2 children to sleep (head/toe) in a lower bunk as they are euro sized (90x200cm).
 The Warden will make the final decision as to whether this will be permitted.

-d.
-Children under the age of 10 years are not permitted to occupy upper bunks, except in the triple bedroom (‘Jura’) where the minimum age for the upper bunk is 6 years.
+c.
+Due to the height of our custom made adult sized bunk beds, children under the age of 10 years are not permitted to occupy upper bunks, except in the triple bedroom (‘Jura’) where the minimum age for the upper bunk is 6 years.
 Guests travelling with children should notify the Warden at the time of booking to ensure that suitable accommodation is available.

 f.
 All children and young persons under the age of 16 who wish to stay at the Hostel must be accompanied by a responsible adult (over 18 years of age; proof of age may be required).